I'm interested in coming along to your events but am not "out" at work. Is this OK?

 How many people turn up to your monthly meet-ups?

-We have about 15 people that turn up to our monthly meet-ups in Sydney and about 4-8 people in Melbourne.
+We have about 20-30 people that turn up to our monthly meet-ups in Sydney and about 4-8 people in Melbourne.
 It is a very social and warm group of individuals who turn up each month and we'd love to see you there!